A new two-component integrable system with peakon solutions: Conclusions and discussions

+{\bf Authors' contributions.} This is a theoretical paper.
+The author Xia is the first author.
+The author Qiao is the corresponding author.

+{\bf Acknowledgements.} The authors would like to express their sincerest thanks to the reviewers for their valuable comments and suggestions.
+The author Xia also thanks Ruguang Zhou for helpful discussions.

-The authors Xia was supported by the National Natural Science Foundation of China (Grant Nos.
+{\bf Funding statement.} The author Xia was supported by the National Natural Science Foundation of China (Grant Nos.
 11301229 and 11271168), the Natural Science Foundation of the Jiangsu Province (Grant No. BK20130224) and the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (Grant No. 13KJB110009).
-The author Qiao was supported by the Texas Norman Hackerman Advanced Research Program (Grant No. 003599-0001-2009).
+The author Qiao was partially supported by the National Natural Science Foundation of China (Grant No. 11171295 and 61328103) and also thanks the U.S. Department of Education GAANN project (P200A120256) to support UTPA mathematics graduate program.

 {

 }